Hyperhidrosis: Surgery

 Sweat gland removal or destruction is one surgical option available for axillary hyperhidrosis (excessive underarm perspiration).
 There are multiple methods for sweat gland removal or destruction, such as sweat gland suction, retrodermal curettage, and axillary liposuction, Vaser, or Laser Sweat Ablation.
 Sweat gland suction is a technique adapted for liposuction.

 The other main surgical option is endoscopic thoracic sympathectomy (ETS), which cuts, burns, or clamps the thoracic ganglion on the main sympathetic chain that runs alongside the spine.
 Clamping is intended to permit the reversal of the procedure.
 ETS is generally considered a "safe, reproducible, and effective procedure and most patients are satisfied with the results of the surgery".
 Satisfaction rates above 80% have been reported, and are higher for children.
-The procedure brings relief from excessive hand sweating in about 85–95% of patients.
-ETS may be helpful in treating axillary hyperhidrosis, facial blushing and facial sweating, but failure rates in patients with facial blushing and/or excessive facial sweating are higher and such patients may be more likely to experience unwanted side effects.
+The procedure brings relief from excessive hand sweating in about 85–95% of people.
+ETS may be helpful in treating axillary hyperhidrosis, facial blushing and facial sweating, but failure rates in people with facial blushing and/or excessive facial sweating are higher and such people may be more likely to experience unwanted side effects.

 ETS side-effects have been described as ranging from trivial to devastating.
 The most common side-effect of ETS is compensatory sweating (sweating in different areas than prior to the surgery).
-Major problems with compensatory sweating are seen in 20–80% of patients undergoing the surgery.
+Major problems with compensatory sweating are seen in 20–80% of people undergoing the surgery.
 Most people find the compensatory sweating to be tolerable while 1–51% claim that their quality of life decreased as a result of compensatory sweating."
 Total body perspiration in response to heat has been reported to increase after sympathectomy.
 The original sweating problem may recur due to nerve regeneration, sometimes as early as 6 months after the procedure.

 Other possible side-effects include Horner's Syndrome (about 1%), gustatory sweating (less than 25%) and excessive dryness of the palms (sandpaper hands).
-Some patients have experienced cardiac sympathetic denervation, which can result in a 10% decrease in heart rate both at rest and during exercise, resulting in decreased exercise tolerance.
+Some people have experienced cardiac sympathetic denervation, which can result in a 10% decrease in heart rate both at rest and during exercise, resulting in decreased exercise tolerance.

 Percutaneous sympathectomy is a minimally invasive procedure similar to the botulinum method, in which nerves are blocked by an injection of phenol.
 The procedure provides temporary relief in most cases.
 Some physicians advocate trying this more conservative procedure before resorting to surgical sympathectomy, the effects of which are usually not reversible.